This post is in response to Diego, from Paraguay who makes us the next question:

 4. Course calculation

-So it's only done in Excel by dividing column L between column P. We also do the calculation of the breast, which will divide the Delta Y between the hypotenuse (M between P).
+So it is only done in Excel dividing column L by column P. We also do the calculation of the breast, which will be to divide the Delta Y by the hypotenuse (M by P).
 Now for Calculate the angle, We only apply inverse cosine to the column that contains it and as Excel uses radians, multiply the value by 180 and divide it between PI; The formula would look like this: = ACOS (column R) * 180 / PI ().

-Now to calculate the East / West orientation we assign a condition: that if the cosine is positive, write E, if the cosine is negative, write W. The formula looks like this: = YES (R2 <0, »W», »E») ... is in column T To calculate the North / South orientation, we assign a similar condition to the previous one, but with the breast; that is, if the sine is positive, write N, if it is negative, write S and the formula would be like this: = YES (R2 <0, »W», »E») ... is in column U
+Now to calculate the East / West orientation We assign a condition to it: if the cosine is positive, write E, if the cosine is negative write W. The formula looks like this: = IF (R2 <0, »W», »E»)… it is in column T To calculate the North / South orientation, we assign a condition similar to the previous one, but with the sine; that is, if the sine is positive, write N, if it is negative, write S and the formula would be like this: = IF (R2 <0, »W», »E»)… it is in column U

-Now remember that the angle previously calculated is from the horizontal, in the east and what we need is with respect to the north or south.
-So in the case of the NW and SW quadrants we take away 90 degrees, so what we do is create the condition that if the cosine is negative, we subtract 90 and in the NE and SE quadrants we take subtract 90 minus the angle ... in column V
+Now let's remember that the previously calculated angle is from the horizontal, in the east and what we need is with respect to the north or south.
+So in the case of the NW and SW quadrants we take 90 degrees away, so what we do is create the condition that if the cosine is negative, subtract 90 and in the NE and SE quadrants we take 90 minus the angle ... in column V

 Column V shows the angle, but in decimal format.
-To convert decimals to degrees, minutes and seconds what we do is truncate it with zero decimals, as it is in the column W. Calculate the minutes, we subtract the complete degrees minus the truncated degrees and multiply them by 60.
-Then we truncate them with zero decimals as it appears in column Y. In case of them seconds, subtract the minutes minus the truncated minutes, and multiply by 60.
-Finally the seconds are truncated to two decimals ... eye, if the UTM coordinates that were used did not have more than two decimals, the value of decimals of the seconds will not be very exact, so it would be better to leave them in a decimal.
+To convert the decimals to degrees, minutes and seconds, what we do is truncate it with zero decimal places, as it is in column W. To Calculate the minutes, we subtract the complete degrees minus the truncated degrees and multiply them by 60.
+Then we truncate them with zero decimal places as it appears in column Y. In case of them seconds, the minutes are subtracted minus the truncated minutes, and multiplied by 60.
+Finally, the seconds are truncated to two decimal places ... be careful, if the UTM coordinates that were used did not have more than two decimal places, the decimal value of the seconds will not be very exact so it would be better to leave them to a decimal.

 5. Creating a table of directions and distances